-I know many girls, who look at the Endometriosis Diet and instantly dismiss it.
-It feels impossible and when food is the only remaining pleasure, to many of these girls, it feels like a whole chunk of their life’s enjoyment is now taken away.
+I know many women who look at the Endometriosis Diet and instantly dismiss it.
+It feels impossible and when food is the only remaining pleasure, to many of these women, it feels like a whole chunk of their life’s enjoyment is now taken away.
 No more ice-cream, chocolates and warm hot bread with butter?
 You gotta be kidding me!
 I can’t have meat or anything sugary?

 It feels like a whole bunch of things are just being taken away.
 Like they are being deprived of all the good stuff in their life.
-I can understand that…. as for a little while I used to feel this too.
+I can understand that… as for a little while I used to feel this way too.

-As I began my journey on the Endometriosis Diet, I started by simply using gluten free replacements.
+As I began my journey on the Endometriosis Diet, I started by simply using gluten-free replacements.
 I wanted to still have the biscuits and the bread!
 I tried all sorts of different brands and none of them really gave me the same satisfaction I got from “normal” cookies.
-I explored different milks and ice-creams and even tried weird vegetarian burgers and sausages.
+I explored different milk and ice-creams and even tried weird vegetarian burgers and sausages.
 One day, I got an email from Foodmatters and in it, it expressed how many hidden toxins are in our foods.
-It had a long list of ingredients, which they illustrated as being harmful and that they would cause an inflammatory reaction in the body.
+It had a long list of ingredients, which they illustrated as being harmful and that would cause an inflammatory reaction in the body.
 I started to read food labels and it quickly made me realize a massive mistake I had been making.
-I was eating gluten free and trying to be healthy, but I wasn’t actually paying attention to what I was really eating!
-All those gluten free products and replacements, were filled with unrecognizable ingredients, oils and sugars!
+I was eating gluten-free and trying to be healthy, but I wasn’t actually paying attention to what I was really eating!
+All those gluten-free products and replacements were filled with unrecognizable ingredients, oils and sugars!
 All of these were directly contributing to my inflammatory reaction in the body.

 Things are quite different now.
 I get excited when I find foods which contain large quantities of minerals and vitamins.
 I get excited when I can find something that provides long lists of beneficial stuff, in a simple leaf or mushroom or singular food.
 There are heaps out there and I keep finding more!